HakuryuuDom/quick-load/README.md

 loadExtraMs: Increase this if you experience falling due to collision maps taking too long to load.

-blockedZones: Some zones behave weirdly if the loading screen is skipped, add it here to disable the mod for that zone. (ie Harrowhold)
+blockDungeon: Some zones behave weirdly if the loading screen is skipped, add it here to disable the mod for that zone. (ie Harrowhold)

 # Known Issues